vburidar/matcha_api/README.md

 ## Where can I see the website?

 The website is accessible [here](http://seeyou.victorburidard.com).
-We added an algorithm that populate the databases with fake profiles so you can browse it and explore the different functionalities.
+We added an algorithm that populates the database with fake profiles so you can explore the different functionalities in "real conditions".

 All the profile have **Firstname_LASTNAME** as login and the well secured **Qwerty123** as password so you can test it easily.
 Examples of login and password combinations are provided on the Signin page of the website.